Gabalfa: Primary

 Gabalfa Primary School is not within modern Gabalfa but in neighbouring Llandaff North.

+Allensbank Primary School was previously in Gabalfa, but merged with Gladstone Primary School in Cathays to form Fairoak Primary School.
+Fairoak Primary School is the primary state school serving the Gabalfa ward.

 High School

 Gabalfa has one comprehensive school, Cathays High School, with around 900 students (mainly from outside Gabalfa).

 University

 Gabalfa has a high student population.
 There are several halls of residence for Cardiff University in the area, housing about 3,100 students, some 10% of the student body.
 Liberty House serves mainly medical and nursing students at the nearly University Hospital of Wales.
 In addition, many students live in privately rented accommodation in the area.